 In addition the antipsychotics, other psychotropic drugs that can induce Parkinsonism include α-methyldopa, reserpine, and valproate.
 Valproate-induced Parkinsonism is characterized by concurrent cognitive and hearing impairments and is under-recognized.38 Although SSRI-induced tremor is common, SSRI-induced DIP is rare.

-DRUG-INDUCED PARKINSONISM: CLINICAL PRESENTATION (
+DRUG-INDUCED PARKINSONISM: CLINICAL PRESENTATION (TABLE 5)

 In mental health, the Simpson-Angus Scale can be used to detect and assess for DIP.
 Clinical features of DIP are indistinguishable from idiopathic Parkinsonism and include at least two of the following features: tremor (rest or postural), rigidity, and bradykinesia.
 In the absence of an accurate drug history, symptoms of DIP can be easily mistaken for idiopathic PD.
 Sometimes, classic DIP is characterized by symmetrical distribution of symptoms and a low-frequency, high-amplitude chin or jaw tremor.39 In the majority of cases, DIP remits upon drug withdrawal; but complete resolution often takes up to 6 months or longer; and some patients never have the DIP fully resolve.